A long time ago, I had a stalker. He still pops up now and then. I like to think I can help others in the same situation.

 Signs That You Are Under Surveillance

 - Vans parked outside your home.
-Often innocuous domestic type business, such as plumbing, heating, building, that sort of thing.
-Unless you can see actual work being carried out at a neighbor’s home, then be suspicious if this occurs regularly.
+Often, they appear like innocuous domestic-type business such as plumbing, heating, building, that sort of thing.
+Unless you can see actual work being carried out at a neighbor’s home, then be suspicious.

 - You notice drones overhead.
 The ease of use and fast advancing technology makes spying-by-drone commonplace.